BhairabMahanta/solutions_challenge/README.md

 ✅ Gamified Eco-Health Quests
 ✅ Personalized AI Chatbot with GHG Insights
 ✅ Dynamic Weather Alerts in a Scroll Design
-✅ Realtime Database Integration (Firebase)
 ✅ Task-Based Health Tech for Sustainability
+✅ Firebase Realtime Database with Open Keys (No Setup Required)

 ---